base-org/web/apps/base-docs/docs/building-with-base/differences.md

 :::info

-Aside from the above, Base Mainnet and Testnet do not yet support the new [`PUSH0`](https://eips.ethereum.org/EIPS/eip-3855) opcode introduced in Shanghai, which is the default target for the Solidity compiler if you use version `0.8.20` or later.
+Aside from the above, Base Mainnet does not yet support the new [`PUSH0`](https://eips.ethereum.org/EIPS/eip-3855) opcode introduced in Shanghai, which is the default target for the Solidity compiler if you use version `0.8.20` or later.

 We recommend using `0.8.19` or lower until this is upgraded.

+The update has been deployed to Base Goerli and Base Sepolia.

 :::